homegardencontrol/benny/README.md

 Something need in code
 ======================

-How to get Class object variable from variable string ?
+How to get Benny Class object variable from variable string ?

 a.b.c[x=100,y=200]